LiLTAP/MechatronicMadness/Projects/README.md

 ## [Tools and Subcomponents](https://github.com/LiLTAP/MechatronicMadness/tree/main/Projects/Tools)

-Tools, Components, Gadgets, ... that we built or developed to be used in some of our other projects.
+Tools, Components, Gadgets, ... that we built or developed to be used in some of our other projects

-Also contains a list of external resources we use.
+Also contains a list of external resources we use

 ## Standalone projects

-Projects that are small and/or completely unrelated to our bigger ongoing stuff.
+Projects that are small and/or completely unrelated to our bigger ongoing stuff